sahaamity/Data-Engineering-Udacity/Postgres/README.md

 ##Project Files

-There are seven files in this project :
+There are six files in this project :

-1.data - This folder contains the log and song datasets.
-2.etl.ipynb - This is a jupyter notebook which was used to create the skeleton for the pipeline.
+1.etl.ipynb - This is a jupyter notebook which was used to create the skeleton for the pipeline.
 It is kind of a workbook.
-3.test.ipynb - This jupyter notebook checks whether the written scripts for creating tables and inserting data are working fine or not.
+2.test.ipynb - This jupyter notebook checks whether the written scripts for creating tables and inserting data are working fine or not.
-4.create_tables.py - This program contains PostgreSQL queries for creating the database and tables.
+3.create_tables.py - This program contains PostgreSQL queries for creating the database and tables.
-5.etl.py - This script contains the complete ETL pipeline for the project.
+4.etl.py - This script contains the complete ETL pipeline for the project.
-6.Readme.md - Documentation regarding the project.
+5.Readme.md - Documentation regarding the project.
-7.sql_queries.py - This python script contains the create and insert contains for the database.
+6.sql_queries.py - This python script contains the create and insert contains for the database.

 ##Steps to follow :